MHenderson1988/line-of-sight-tool-python/README.md

 This application allows the user to batch process multiple line of sight queries and output them in graphical form, using data from the Google Elevation API.
 A .kml file is also produced for viewing in Google Earth.

+### History
+I wrote this application after being frustrated at the lack of simple, free tools for processing large batches of line of sight calculations.
+I watched a co-worker spend an entire shift re-entering the same data again and again over 100 hundred times and save the output as a screenshot which then had to be cropped in MS paint.

+Originally it was used to compare airport radars to proposed wind turbine developments however I have modified the original to be used for any generic location or object you desire.
+I hope this helps someone out.

 ## Installation

 ### Cloning